Tyler police looking for homicide suspect - Tyler Morning Telegraph

 A murder suspect is wanted in Tyler.

-On July 13, Tyler police responded to a residence on the 1700 block of North Fannin Avenue in reference to a reported homicide.
-The victim has been identified as Juan Ramon Meza, 39.
+The Tyler Police Department released limited information Monday afternoon about the case, which includes a homicide investigation after a man was found dead at a Tyler home earlier this month.

-Tyler police detectives began investigating the case and identified a suspect — 49-year-old Rodrigo Jaimes Vega.
-Detectives obtained an arrest warrant for murder, a first-degree felony, with bond set at $1 million.
+In a statement to local media, Andy Erbaugh, public information officer for the police department, said officers responded on July 13 to a residence in the 1700 block of North Fannin Avenue in reference to a reported homicide.

 Trending